Reddishye/rjoke-bot/README.md

+> [!IMPORTANT]
+> This bot has now been rewritten in Java and repository made private.
+> This repository will remain as a public archive

 # RJokeBot

 A fun Discord bot that brings humor to your server with various commands.
 Currently featuring a LinkedIn-themed joke command, with more entertaining features coming soon!